Belize & Guatemala

-After touching down at the Belize International airport, we traveled two hours across the country to San Iglesias.
+After touching down at Belize International Airport, we traveled two hours across the country to San Iglesias.
 Starving, we went straight to the town to find a restaurant.
-We settled on Kan-Ox-Han-Ah and sat down for a meal, where I wolfed down a delicious, hot burrito.
+We settled on Kan-Ox-Han-Ah and sat down for a meal.
+I wolfed down a delicious, hot burrito.

 Exhausted, we reached the end of the cave desperate for a break.
-After we recovered, we regained our excitement for what it had to offer.
-There were many ancient artifacts scattered right in front of us.
-An old skeleton was within an arm's reach of me, which was an overwhelming realization.
-One funny story that our guide told us is when a tourist accidentally dropped a camera on a skull, and a tooth fell out.
-Now, cameras aren’t allowed in the caves anymore, which is rather unfortunate considering how much there is inside to share with the world.
+Once we recovered, we regained our excitement for what the cave had to offer.
+There were many ancient artifacts scattered around us, and an old skeleton was within arm's reach.
+It was an overwhelming realization.
+Our guide told us a funny story about a tourist who accidentally dropped a camera on a skull and a tooth fell out.
+Because of that, cameras are no longer allowed in the caves, which is unfortunate because there is so much to see and share with the world.

-The guide explained to us that the caves were actually used for the sacrifices of children.
+The guide explained that the caves were used for the sacrifice of children.
 The Mayans would put boards on the children so that their skulls would become deformed.
-The tour was full of adventure and excitement, and offered a lot of history in the tour, but it definitely did not lack any sense of adventure or excitement.
+The tour was full of adventure and excitement, and offered a lot of historical insight into the ancient Mayan civilization.

-While driving through remote parts of the country, I noticed how isolated the villages are.
-Our guide told us that few had access to running water and electricity.
-Solar panels were used to collect electricity which was used to charge their phones and watch TV – other than that, they have no use for electricity.
-It was eye-opening to see how some of the technological advancements trickle down into these smaller communities to drastically change their life.
+While driving through the remote parts of Belize, I was struck by how isolated many of the villages were.
+Our guide told us that few had access to running water or electricity.
+Solar panels were used to collect electricity which was used to charge phones and watch television — beyond this, they have no use for electricity.
+It was eye-opening to see how some of the technological advancements influence these smaller communities and drastically change their life.

-The next stop Xunantunich.
-On the way, we passed an Amish community, which became an intermediate stop.
-A friendly man told us about their basic way of life – a stark contrast to the high-paced lifestyle I grew up in.
+On the way to Xunantunich, we passed an Amish community which became an intermediate stop.
+A friendly man told us about their basic way of life, a stark contrast to the high-paced lifestyle I grew up in.
 The community was selling baked goods, which were laid out on a table by the road.
-There was no seller – they worked off an honor system.
+There was no seller as they worked off an honor system.
 An Amish man then came by, and I asked to take a picture of him, to which he agreed.
 Our guide was surprised and told us that typically they would say no, due to the belief that photos take out their soul.

 Our hotel was sponsoring an iguana conservation program called the Iguana Project.
-One of the iguanas, Ziggy, had a bone disorder from lack of vitamin D and growing up in a cage too small.
-The project itself focused on breeding the endangered green iguanas such as Ziggy.
+One of the iguanas, Ziggy, had a bone disorder caused by a lack of vitamin D and being raised in a cage that was too small.
+The project focused on breeding endangered green iguanas like Ziggy.

 We took a day trip to Tikkal in Guatemala, an ancient Mayan site used for religious purposes.
-Driving there, the difference in infrastructure was clear.
-When we reached Tikkal, we climbed temples 4 and 3 and saw the amazing views of the forest in Guatemala.
-At our lunch site, there was a scaled 3D map of a reconstructed Mayan village back when it was still inhabited.
-It visualized how expansive and advanced it was.
-It's difficult to fathom how they built such tall structures without wheels.
+As we drove there, the difference in infrastructure between the two countries was clear.
+When we reached Tikkal, we climbed temples 4 and 3 and were rewarded with stunning views of the Guatemalan forest.
+At our lunch site, there was a scaled 3D model of a reconstructed Mayan village, which gave us a sense of how expansive and advanced the civilization was.
+It's difficult to imagine how they built such tall structures without wheels.

-This was a more relaxing day, where we went cave tubing and zip lining.
-Cave tubing was very nonchalant but got boring – after twenty minutes of floating under the caves, it got monotonous.
-It was a glorified lazy river that continued for two hours.
-The caves also weren't as extravagant as the ones under Bartin Creek.
-After, we went zip lining.
-There were only six short lines, and it started to rain in the middle.
-The only upside was that the last line was very long over a river.
+Our last day was more laid-back, as we went cave tubing and zip lining.
+The cave tubing was enjoyable at first, but after about twenty minutes of floating through the caves, it started to feel monotonous.
+The caves themselves weren't as impressive as the ones we saw at Bartin Creek.
+After the cave tubing, we went zip lining, but there were only six short lines and it started to rain during the middle of our time there.
+The only highlight was the last line, which was much longer and crossed over a river.
 Going over that one and looking down was an incredible thrill.

-For the rest of this trip, we met family in Playa del Carmen, where we took beach days and explored the city.
+For the rest of the trip, we met up with family in Playa del Carmen, where we spent our days at the beach and explored the city.